tikv/website/content/docs/5.1/deploy/configure/titan.md

 enabled = true
 ```

-To see the information of all the Titan configuration parameters, see [Titan-related parameters](../tikv-configuration-file/#rocksdbtitan).
+For the information of all the Titan configuration parameters, see [Titan-related parameters](../tikv-configuration-file/#rocksdbtitan).

 ## How to fall back to RocksDB